Desperate search for survivors in hotel blast continues; 26 dead

 Peña said the presence of people had been detected on the first floor and in the basement and four teams of search dogs and handlers were working.
 He did not know if the victims were alive or dead.

-"I don't want to move from here," Cristina Avellar told The Associated Press near the hotel.
+"I don't want to move from here," Cristina Avellar told the Associated Press near the hotel.

 Avellar was waiting for news of Odalys Barrera, a 57-year-old cashier who has worked at the hotel for five years.
 She is the godmother of Barrera's daughters and considers her like a sister.